-B-16 is located southwest of Fallon, Nevada.
+B-16 is located southwest of Fallon, Nevada, as shown in Figure 3.2-4.
 B-16 is located entirely within Churchill County.
 The proposed B-16 expansion area extends into Lyon County (Figure 3.2-4).
-B-16 and the surrounding areas are composed of lands managed by the Navy and BLM.
+B-16 and the surrounding areas are composed of lands managed by the Navy, BLM, and the Bureau of Reclamation.
 The B-16 expansion area does not include non-federal land; however, there are non-federal lands to the north, east, and west.
 Land development in the area predominantly occurs along the state highways and surrounding the City of Fallon (U.S. Department of the Navy, 2014).

 Churchill County has zoned the existing B-16 as RR-20 (Figure 3.2-3).
 Land uses within B-16 include training infrastructure and open training areas.
 The Sheckler district (neighborhood) is the closest residential area and is located 0.2 mile from B-16's northeast boundary.
 The area around B-16 is largely zoned RR-20 Rural Resource District (density less than one unit per acre).
 This district limits, controls, and prohibits land uses for the purpose of protecting and enhancing natural resources (Churchill County Code 16.08.220).
-East and northeast of B-16 is zoned for agricultural use (A-10 [one unit per 10 acres] and A-5 [one unit per 5 acres]) to limit development of rural land to development that is compatible with agricultural lands.
+East and northeast of B-16 is zoned for agricultural (A) use (A-10 [one unit per 10 acres] and A-5 [one unit per 5 acres]) to limit development of rural land to development that is compatible with agricultural lands.
 Churchill County has also designated a 3-mile buffer around B-16, which overlaps these agricultural areas (Figure 3.2-3).
 According to Churchill County's policy, development is limited, controlled, or prohibited within these buffers (Denney, 2012).

 B-16 is closed to the public.
 Access to B-16 is primarily off U.S. Route 95 to the east.
 The Sand Canyon Road and the Dead Camel Mountains Road traverse the area.
-B-16 is open daily from 7:15 am to 11:30 pm local time.